Market Times:

 Blockchain Explorers

-Bitcoin’s public ledger allows observers to see how much whale address holds, how often it moves, and the destination of the funds.
-As a result, traders and investors anticipate their moves based on their previous decisions which will aid the community to make investment decisions.
+Bitcoin’s public ledger allows observers to see how much a whale address holds, how often it moves, and the destination of the funds.
+As a result, traders and investors anticipate their moves based on their previous decisions, which will aid the community in making investment decisions.

 Some of the blockchain explorers include Whale Alert and blockchain.com.